Nature Vs Nurture: The Nature-Nurture Debate

 If you’re interested in understanding why you are the way you are, therapy may be a worthwhile consideration.
 Psychodynamic therapy (PT), in particular, may be of interest to you—this approach focuses on exploring how our childhood and life experiences can shape our thoughts, feelings, and behavior.

-Psychodynamic therapies have been found to be beneficial for treating common mental health concerns like depression and anxiety, though it can also provide valuable perspective for personal growth and development.
+Psychodynamic therapies have been found to be beneficial for treating common mental health concerns like depression and anxiety, though they can also provide valuable perspectives for personal growth and development.
 You can find a therapist specializing in psychodynamic therapy on BetterHelp, the world’s largest online therapy platform.

 With BetterHelp, you can connect with a licensed professional for weekly therapy, plus benefit from tools and features like group sessions, guided journaling, and digital therapy worksheets.
 Online therapy is known to be just as effective as traditional face-to-face modalities, and many prefer the convenience, flexibility, and relative affordability of teletherapy.
 To get started, match with a therapist on BetterHelp.